Upgrade Your Front Door and Increase Your Home’s Exterior Curb Appeal

 A Craftsman-style front door is, of course, often found in Craftsman homes.
 It feels classic and timeless.

 Dutch doors are, historically, a rustic choice.
 Dutch doors were originally designed to allow air and sunshine into farmhouses while keeping all the livestock out.

-This style of door is divided horizontally so that the top half may swing open while the bottom half remains closed.
+This door style is divided horizontally so that the top half may swing open while the bottom half remains closed.

 Dutch doors are still primarily made from wood as they have been for centuries.

-The signature of a modern style door is its clean, unobtrusive lines accented by large, minimalistic hardware.
+The signature of a modern-style door is its clean, unobtrusive lines accentuated by large, minimalistic hardware.
 Geometric patterns can add interest and are a simple way to make the exterior of an older home appear more contemporary.

-In a world where so many elements are straight, square and rectangle, an arched door adds a feeling of unexpected whimsy and historic nostalgia.
+In a world where so many elements are straight, square, and rectangular, an arched door adds a feeling of unexpected whimsy and historic nostalgia.
 Wondering where you may have seen an arched front door before?
-They are most common in Tudor style homes.
+They are most common in Tudor-style homes.

 Take some before and after photos because this is a transformation that you will want to remember and share.